zaid3727/rag-langchain-demo/README.md

 - Replace `docs.txt` with your resume or project notes
 - Add top-k retrieval (multiple chunks)
-- Upgrade to GPT-3.5 via OpenAI
+- Upgrade to GPT-4 or GPT-3.5 via OpenAI
 - Wrap it into a Streamlit or FastAPI app

 ---